Sprachprofi/discourse-fcm-notifications/README.md

 Create a Google Firebase project for your app.
 Add the Firebase project ID, token and the json (with OAuth data) to the plugin settings in your Discourse installation.

-Users will be able to add their device keys in their preference -> Notifications.
-We recommend that your app include a way to copy the device key and to paste it into the right field without much searching.
+Your app can activate push notifications for the active user by sending the device token to YOUR_FORUM.com/fcm_notifications/automatic_subscribe?token=... .
+Be sure to call this every time the device token changes.
+To deactivate push notifications for the active user, call YOUR_FORUM.com/fcm_notifications/automatic_subscribe?token=REMOVE .

+Alternatively, you can have users copy-paste their device tokens in their preference -> Notifications.

 # Receiving push notifications in your app